 All want to know when Christ will return.
 The disciples asked Him, “What shall be the sign of Your coming, and of the end of the world?”
 (Matt.
 24:3.)

-The entirety of the next forty-eight verses in Matthew 24 is Christ’s answer detailing many of the events, in sequence, that would precede His Coming.
-In verse 36, referring to the exact time of His Coming, He stated, “But of that day and hour knows no man, no, not the angels of heaven, but My Father only.”
+The entirety of the next 48 verses in Matthew 24 is Christ’s answer detailing many of the events, in sequence, that would precede His Coming to Jerusalem.
+In verse 36, referring to the exact time of His Coming to Earth, He stated, “But of that day and hour knows no man, no, not the angels of heaven, but My Father only.”

-Just a few weeks later, in Acts 1:6-7, prior to Christ’s final ascension back into heaven, the disciples proved that they still did not either understand or really accept His previous explanation.
-So, they asked Him again.
+Just a few weeks later, in Acts 1:6-7, prior to Christ’s final ascension back into heaven, the disciples asked Him a related question regarding the first phase of God’s Plan.
 Notice: “…they asked of Him, saying, Lord, will You at this time restore again the kingdom to Israel?
 And He said unto them, It is not for you to know the times or the seasons, which the Father has put in His own power.”
 Christ gave them the same answer as in Matthew—“it is not for you to know the times or the seasons.”

 It is important to note that the New Testament Church would be established just ten days after this encounter (2:1).
 Why would Christ answer, “it is not for you to know the times or the seasons” if the kingdom of God was going to be the Church, which was to be almost immediately established (on Pentecost)—just ten days later?

 The same is true for us today.
 We cannot know exactly when Christ’s kingdom will come, but we can know a close approximation.
-In Luke 21:31, at the end of a long prophecy paralleling Matthew 24, Christ stated, “when you see these things come to pass, know you that the kingdom of God is nigh [near] at hand.”
+In Luke 21:31, at the end of a long prophecy paralleling Matthew 24, Christ stated, “when you see these things come to pass, know you that the kingdom of God is nigh [near] at hand [to Jerusalem].”

 He did want them to know that “you shall receive power, after that the Holy Spirit is come upon you” (Acts 1:8), but not to know when the kingdom would arrive.
 The same is true for all who are converted today.
 We cannot know exactly when Christ will return, but we can know that we will receive power now to grow and overcome—and to preach the gospel of the kingdom of God until He does.